intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 ## Add Codes to Facilitate CAN Rx and Tx with AWS IoT Core

+1. From the project explorer, open the aws_iot.syscfg file.
+From the menu window that pops up, delete the following peripherals.

+- SPI
+- DMA
+- GPIO

+These peripherals are already in use by the ISM API library (obd2lc_wifi_cc32xx_ism.a).
+If you attempt to compile with the above peripherals defined in the aws_iot.syscfg file, the compiler will throw an error saying some of the functions are re-defined.

+First, choose SPI from the list and click the *Remove All* button.
+You will notice DMA automatically removed when SPI is removed.
+Then, choose GPIO from the list and click the *Removal All* button.

+Verify that only the following are enabled from the *TI Driver* list.

+- Display
+- Power
+- RTOS
+- UART

+**Please note that the following peripherals are in use by the ISM API library (obd2lc_wifi_cc32xx_ism.a), and hence are not available for your application.**

+- GSPI
+- Timer0
+- GPIO (*GPIOs are not available for user applications*)

 ## Running and Debugging the Application

 Now that you have successfully imported and built your first sample Wi-Fi project, you can run the application in debug mode via the on-board CC3220SF USB debugger.
 You can sign in to your AWS IoT cosole to verify that the neoOBD2 DEV is talking to AWS IoT core.